Chapter 2 : Reflections

 “LILY!” my sisters screech came through the open door of my room.

 We both hated the holidays for the exact same reason.
 Each other.

-Living across the hallway from her room, all throughout the holidays I had to endure snide remarks about my school, how my friends and I were freaks with an inborn deformity and how this school was just a pretence to isolate us from the rest of mankind.
+Living across the small corridor from her room, all throughout the holidays I had to endure snide remarks about my school, how my friends and I were ‘freaks’ with an inborn deformity and how this school was just a pretence to isolate us from the rest of humankind.
 Talk about sour grapes.

-It was also the reason I kept Christmas and Easter holidays very short, never exceeding more than three days.
+It was also the reason I kept Christmas and Easter holidays very short, never exceeding more than three or four days.
 I only even returned because I missed my parents very much while I was away.
-Mum often complained of not having me around for New Year’s but that’s the price of having a psycho jealous sister.
+Mum often complained of not having me around for New Year but that’s the price of having a psycho jealous sister.

 After a few years of trying to reconcile with her I finally gave up.
 Now we spent the few weeks we had to live under the same roof trying to tolerate each other.

 “I TOLD YOU NEVER TO GIVE OUR ADDRESS TO YOUR FREAKY FRIENDS!
-COME DOWN HERE NOW!” she yelled at the top of her voice.
+COME DOWN HERE AT ONCE!” she yelled up the stairs at the top of her voice.

 I hurried downstairs before she could set fire to the letter or something.
 She was waiting at the foot of the stairs with her arms crossed over her chest, her face contorted looking daggers at me.

 “That’s a really nice look on you Tuney, hope it sticks!”
 I said sarcastically as I reached her, earning a scathing look.

 “What the heck is that?” she asked pointing her bony finger at the window sill.
 I rolled my eyes.